 Julia Cheek is my friend from high school, is a fellow Harvard alum, and shares my passion of helping people improve their own health.
 When she reached out to me a few months ago about her new company, EverlyWell, I knew she was the real deal, but was admittedly skeptical about the prospect of at-home testing.

 In the past several weeks, though, I have spoken with EverlyWell’s Chief Medical Officer (who was also the Founding Medical Director of WellnessFX) several times, have given the team my feedback to improve the product, and have become convinced that at-home testing is a valuable, affordable, and convenient way to get the personalized health data that you want to help you improve your health.
 I even had a chance to go through the Food Intolerance test panel myself, and want to share my experience with you below!
-(See the bottom of this post for a 15% discount!)

 How the test works

 A major promise that EverlyWell makes its clients is that testing will be convenient and simple.
 Once you select and order a test online, it gets shipped to your home within a few days.
 Instructions are simple and clear, and the amount of blood needed is pretty minimal (you just have to let it drip on a paper card, and fill up 3 dots that are approximately the size of a penny).

 I will admit that I was skeptical of drawing my own blood at home, but after taking a few deep breaths, I pricked myself with the user-friendly lancet.
 I ended up having to do two pricks to get enough blood, but the company has since upgraded to an even better lancet, and this shouldn’t happen in the future.
 Even though I was squeamish, it was (truly) painless, and over in 30 seconds.
 No appointments, no travel, no doctors.
 So easy!